 The University is committed to helping students develop and enhance employability and this is an integral part of many programmes.
 Specialist support is available throughout the course from Career and Employability Services including help to find part-time work while studying, placements, vacation work and graduate vacancies.
 Students are encouraged to access this support at an early stage and to use the extensive resources on the Careers website.

 Our international business graduates are in high demand amongst multinational organisations and international consultancy firms.
-There are also opportunities to establish or accelerate a career as a country or product manager, or develop an international perspective for their own business.
+You'll also be able to establish or accelerate a career as a country or product manager.

-The sectors and jobs that our MSc students achieve upon graduation vary depending on their previous experience and pathway taken.
-In terms of looking at career progression it is useful to consider where alumni are three years after graduation.
-Looking at the data derived from the School’s continued ranking in the Financial Times Master’s in Management Rankings, alumni continue to operate in a variety of sectors and that three years after graduation on average 25% of them are in senior manager roles and 20% in junior management positions.
+The sectors and jobs that our MSc students achieve upon graduation vary depending on their previous experience and the pathway taken.
+In terms of career progression it is useful to consider where alumni are three years after graduation.
+Looking at the data derived from the School’s ranking in the Financial Times Master’s in Management Rankings, on average 25% of graduates are in senior manager roles and 20% in junior management positions three years after graduation.

 Fees, Finance and Scholarships